 Ray Kurzweil, a futurist who is very optimistic about Artificial Intelligence, estimates that AGI can become widespread when we can get 10 quadrillion cps for about $1,000.
-Using Moore’s law which, as we have seen, has correctly predicted the growth of computing power so far, it is estimated that we will be there by 2025, only 7 years away.
+Using Moore’s law which, as we have seen, has correctly predicted the growth of computing power so far, it is estimated that we will be there by 2025, only a few years away.

 But computing power is only one prerequisite.
 In order to achieve AGI, we still need to figure out how to create human-level intelligence.
 How are going to get there?
 Scientists are working on reverse engineering the human brain.
 The techniques have already been developed.
 In fact, we are able to emulate a 1 mm long flatworm brain with 302 neurons today.
 Now we just need to figure out how to scale this technique to 100 billion neurons, the approximate size of the human brain.
 There are optimistic estimates that we will achieve this by 2030.

 There are also efforts to build computers that specialize in AI research.
 That means that the computer themselves will become smarter at each iteration of progress, until AGI is achieved.
 This could happen very soon.
-Remember that computers can operate at exponential growth, something that it is hard for us humans to understand.
+Remember that computers can operate at exponential growth, something that is hard for us humans to understand.
 What appears to be progressing very slowly could suddenly explode into reality.